MortalFlame/Impostor/README.md

 # Impostor Word Game

-A mobile-first, online multiplayer impostor word game inspired by "Splash".
+A mobile-first, online multiplayer impostor word game.

 Players take turns giving clues related to a secret word, then vote to find the impostor.